Sign up for our E-News and stay connected!

 Mix of diseases: Fellows will see a minimum of twenty patients with HIV infection persons in various stages of disease.
 Most fellows will average a continuity clinic population of approximately fifty patients.
 Most patients in the Specialty Care Clinic receive their primary care in this clinic.
 In this setting fellows will assume progressive primary care for persons living with HIV.

 A diverse patient population is served at the Florida Department of Health - Hillsborough County.
 Patients include both gender groups as well as individuals of a broad spectrum of ethnic, racial and socioeconomic backgrounds.

 The purpose of this rotation is to allow the fellow to develop an in-depth understanding of clinical research.
 Fellows will understand the role of the investigator in ensuring patient safety and valid research results.
 Special emphasis is placed on the importance of investigator initiated research and epidemiology research regarding the HIV clinic population.

 Principal Teaching Methods

-Supervised care of patients on research protocols: Fellows are supervised by one of four principal investigators taking part in research at the clinical research unit.
+Supervised care of patients on research protocols: Fellows are supervised by principal investigators taking part in research at the clinical research unit.
 The primary supervisor is the Director of Clinical Research at the Florida Department of Health - Hillsborough County.
 Fellows will rotate at the clinical research unit two-three months annually.
 Fellows will assist in the preparation of protocol submissions for review by the Institutional Review Board for each of their investigator-initiated trials.
 Fellows will learn the process of obtaining informed consent through observation followed by supervised patient encounters.